 But no man can be a good leader of conquered people if he has not first conquered his own soul.
 Such a man is free to hate no one, and so fears nothing, and naturally shows mercy to his conquered subjects, even to the extent of freeing his demons back across the dividing line of consciousness, letting the trogs and gollums sink back into his hidden inner marshes with the promise that they will come to work for him the next morning, in suits and ties, and take their place along the assembly line as loyal charges of the empire (ala the hitherto thuggish Robert Newton in Major Barbara).
-Shaw's play might not correspond too well with actual historical events, and sometimes seems a bit too delighted by itself, enamored of that distinctly British wit, and the stretches between the acts, long filler of marching and walking around sets, the pale blue skies are often sickly if 'day' with a clearly indoor lock, but the setting sun murder scene is a stunner, as is a scene in a very eastern chamber with a harp, the marble stone step and wall colors rife with rich elaborate red and purples, floors awash in myriad green hues.
+Shaw's play might not correspond too well with actual historical events, and sometimes seems a bit too delighted by itself, enamored of its own distinctly British wit, and the stretches between the juicy conversational bits are leadened with marching and walking around the vast sets, the painted pale blue matte skies are often sickly if representing 'day' but the setting sun murder scene is a stunner, as is a scene in a very eastern chamber with a harp, the marble stone step and wall colors rife with rich elaborate red and purples, floors awash in myriad green hues.
 At night and in shadow, the purples and red turning deep and dusky, Cardiff's skill frees the mind of all weariness and ushers in carpets of delight.
-With Shaw's dialogue is the equivalent of a Howard Hawks' film- inspiring and profound even as it has you smirking like a drunken Ernest Thesiger.
-And if nothing else, it suggest that Rains' merry police captain was the true heart and soul of Casablanca.
+With Shaw's dialogue the equivalent of a Howard Hawks' film, inspiring and profound even as it has you smirking like a drunken Ernest Thesiger, if nothing else, it all suggests that Rains' merry police captain was the true heart and soul of Casablanca.
 Why no dorm room posters of Claude Rains?
 Why no posters... of Caesar?